The

 but since they did not know who had written the Articles of Confederation they couldn't figure out who the author of the Constitution was.

-To attempt to make a contract
+It was completely absurd to attempt to make a contract

-of that length and have it still legal under 15 different sets of laws (13 states, the Congress and England),
+of that length and have it still legal under 15 different sets of laws (13 states, the Congress and England).
+Well I must have been out of my mind to attempt such a thing.
+It worked though.

 The main set of laws that were